Free Case Evaluation

 How do Columbia, SC birth injuries occur?

 Starting a family is one of the most exciting decisions you can make.
 When the negligence of a doctor, nurse, surgeon, OB/GYN specialist or healthcare provider takes away the future you envisioned with your child, you have every right to seek compensation for those errors.
-At McGowan, Hood & Felder, LLC, we protect the rights and futures of South Carolina families whose lives have been irreparably altered by an act of obstetrical malpractice.
+At McGowan, Hood, Felder & Phillips, LLC, we protect the rights and futures of South Carolina families whose lives have been irreparably altered by an act of obstetrical malpractice.

 Some of the more common circumstances that lead to obstetrician negligence cases include: